Rochester Criminal Defense Lawyer

 • Clarity We answer all your questions and explain the strategy behind each step in your case.

-A violation is not considered a crime, and the person facing such an offense will be issued an appearance ticket rather than being taken into custody.
-However, a conviction carries a maximum jail sentence of 15 days.
+A violation is not considered a crime.
+Rather than an arrest, a person facing a violation typically receives an appearance ticket.
+A conviction, however, carries a maximum jail sentence of 15 days.

 The following are the three classes of misdemeanors in New York: